Tarasova-AI/AI-annotation-framework/04_Onboarding.md

-# UX-Oriented Onboarding for Annotation Teams
+# UX-Oriented onboarding for annotation teams
 *A repeatable, logic-driven training module for LLM-facing workflows*

 ---